End of slavery in the United States: Thirteenth Amendment to the United States Constitution

 The Thirteenth Amendment (Amendment XIII) to the United States Constitution abolished slavery and involuntary servitude, except as punishment for a crime.
+It was passed by the Senate on April 8, 1864, and by the House of Representatives on January 31, 1865.
+Delaware did not ratify the 13th Amendment abolishing slavery until 1901, the only non-seceded state that opposed the Amendment into the twentieth century.
+The Thirteenth Amendment was ratified by the 27th of the then 36 states, fulfilling the constitutional requirement of ratification by 3/4 of states, on December 6, 1865.
+Secretary of State William H. Seward announced the adoption of the Thirteenth Amendment on December 18, 1865.

-Congress passed the amendment on January 31, 1865, was ratified by the required 27 of the then 36 states on December 6, 1865, and was proclaimed on December 18.
-It was the first of the three Reconstruction Amendments adopted following the American Civil War.
+The Thirteenth Amendment was the first of the three Reconstruction Amendments adopted following the American Civil War, the other two being the Fourteenth and Fifteenth Amendments.